Pl4zum8tic-n2gare/Pl4zum8tic-n2gare/README.md

 Skill: pretty much a social networker starter although I'm not too intresting? ! ⋆

-- ✮  working on more discord servers mainly animes reccomend some (has to be fairly trending)
+- ⭐️  working on more discord servers mainly animes reccomend some (has to be fairly trending)
-- ✰ I’m currently learning more about social networking hehhh a
+- 🌟 I’m currently learning more about social networking hehhh a
-- ✮ Ask me about ANYTHING! - ..no nsfw...
+- ⭐️ Ask me about ANYTHING! - ..no nsfw...
-- ✰ How to reach me: mainly discord -
+- ⭐️ How to reach me: mainly discord -
-- ✮ Pronouns: anything again don't mind ^^
+- 🌟 Pronouns: anything again don't mind ^^
-- ✰ Fun fact: I'm cool right. . right !
+- ⭐️ Fun fact: I'm cool right. . right !

-DO NOT INTERACT!
-LIST below !
+‼️DO NOT INTERACT!
+LIST below ‼️
-- UNDER 8yrs ABOVE 21yrs : I'm just looking for friends some can be boring if age, it's ok if u are
+- UNDER 8yrs ABOVE 21yrs :
+  I'm just looking for friends some can be weird/boring if age, it's ok if u are
-- zoophiles, pedophiles, pro-shippers, racism, xenophobics ; I do NOT support theese do not interact if your 1
+- zoophiles, pedophiles, pro-shippers, racism, xenophobics , I do NOT support theese do not interact if your 1

-︶꒷꒦︶ ๋࣭ ⭑ ☆ﾟ°˖*☆ﾟ°˖*  ⭑︶꒷꒦︶ ๋࣭ ⭑︶꒷꒦︶ ๋࣭ ⭑ ☆ﾟ°˖*☆ﾟ°˖*  ⭑︶꒷꒦︶ ๋࣭︶꒷꒦︶ ๋࣭ ⭑ ☆ﾟ°˖*☆ﾟ°˖*  ⭑︶꒷꒦︶ ๋࣭
+︶꒷꒦︶ ๋࣭ 🌙 ☆ﾟ°˖*☆ﾟ°˖*  🪻︶꒷꒦︶ ๋࣭ 😈︶꒷꒦︶ ๋࣭ ☂️ ☆ﾟ°˖*☆ﾟ°˖*  🪐︶꒷꒦︶ ๋࣭︶꒷꒦︶ ๋࣭ 🌒 ☆ﾟ°˖*☆ﾟ°˖*  💜︶꒷꒦︶ ๋࣭

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/Pl4zum8tic-n2gare)